REST API (Introduction)

 REST technology is generally preferred to the more robust Simple Object Access Protocol (SOAP) technology because REST uses less bandwidth, simple and flexible making it more suitable for internet usage.
 It’s used to fetch or give some information from a web service.
 All communication done via REST API uses only HTTP request.

-A request is sent from client to server in the form of web URL as HTTP GET or POST or PUT or DELETE request.
-After that, a response comes back from server in the form of a resource which can be anything like HTML, XML, Image or JSON.
+Working: A request is sent from client to server in the form of a web URL as HTTP GET or POST or PUT or DELETE request.
+After that, a response comes back from the server in the form of a resource which can be anything like HTML, XML, Image, or JSON.
 But now JSON is the most popular format being used in Web Services.

-In HTTP there are five methods which are commonly used in a REST based Architecture i.e., POST, GET, PUT, PATCH, and DELETE.
+In HTTP there are five methods that are commonly used in a REST-based Architecture i.e., POST, GET, PUT, PATCH, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations respectively.
 There are other methods which are less frequently used like OPTIONS and HEAD.